TorentalAce/Monopoly/README.md

  - Sales (mortgaging, houses - both optional and forced)
  - Payments (both to the bank and to players)
  - Bankruptcies
- - Movements (going to jail, going to another property, etc.)
  - Recieving money from the bank

 **Player Information Table**